adhibhuta/GCP-Autoshut/README.md

 3. update the file with: `*/5 * * * *  bash /home/debjyoti_biswas_redis_com/autoshut.sh`
 4. reboot: `sudo reboot`

-## Once the time is over and the user requires more time for the demo
+## Once the time is over and the user requires more time for the technical session
 1. You will get a prompt like the following:
 ```
 Broadcast message from root@dj-test-1 (Thu 2023-05-18 05:05:02 UTC):